adiianni8/BioDRUMs-1/README.md

 Set:

-* Mass accuracy tolerance (e.g. ±20 ppm, but it can be modified by the user)
+* Mass accuracy tolerance (e.g., ±20 ppm, but it can be modified by the user)
 * Relative abundance tolerance (e.g., set default as 4% of the base peak in MS)

 Run hypothesis generation to produce: